Top 10 4Runner Off-Road Mods and Accessory Upgrades for the 5th Gen 4Runner

 - Warn 9.5xp (9,500-lb)

 Skid plates are a must-have for anyone who wants to do mild/heavy trailing.
-Whether you grab a 4Runner TRD skid plate or a more advanced aftermarket skid plate, they are an important piece to the 4Runner Off-Road Accessories list.
+Whether you grab a TRD skid plate or a more advanced aftermarket skid plate, they are an important piece to the armor list.

-Think of them as a bulletproof vest for your 4Runner.
 Skid plates protect your undercarriage.
-If your doing small light-weight Fire-Roads, the stock skid plate has got you covered.
-But, for the adventurous folks who do rock climbing and more advanced terrain, that’s when you want an aftermarket skid plate.
+If your doing small light-weight fire-roads, the stock skid plate has got you covered.
+But, for the adventurous types who do more technical terrain, that’s when you want an aftermarket skid plate.

 Pushing Your Limits without a Skid Plate?